 The larger-cup-size problem

 Women in the F+ cup range have historically been under-served by sports-bra engineering, with much of the early biomechanics research focused on C–D cup ranges.
-The 2017 White & Scurr review documented this gap and called for sport-specific high-cup-size options White 2012.
+The 2017 White & Scurr review documented this gap and called for sport-specific high-cup-size options White 2017.

 Recent specialized brands (Enell, Panache Sport, Shock Absorber, Berlei Shock Absorber, Anita Active) target the F–K cup range with engineered support that genuinely works.
-The price is higher ($90–180), and sizing requires more care than standard ranges, but the gap between “no good options” and “genuine high-impact support” for larger cup sizes has narrowed a lot in the last decade.
+The price is higher ($90–180), and sizing requires more care than standard ranges, but the gap between “no good options” and “genuine high-impact support” for larger cup sizes has narrowed substantially in the last decade.

 Recent technology developments